honestbank/kp/docs/docs/middlewares/custom-middleware.md

 ### Usage {#usage}

 :::warning
-Because the `retry_count.FromContext` is being used, `middlewares.NewRetryCountMiddleware` needs to be added before the `LogMiddleware`.
+Because the `retry_count.FromContext` is being used, `retry_count.NewRetryCountMiddleware` needs to be added before the `LogMiddleware`.
 :::

 ```go